tetcore/substrate-front-end-tutorial/part-1-2/README.md

-# Substrate front-end tutorial repo
+# Tetcore front-end tutorial repo

 This repo contains the files obtained at the end the corresponding part of the [DApp tutorial](https://substrate.dev/docs/en/tutorials/substrate-front-end/).
 To play with the DApp from this part, and assuming you have cloned the repo: